Skip Navigation and Go To Content

 Krebs believes the time she spent in D.C. this summer opened more doors for her and that she emerged with greater confidence, courage, and validation that she is on the right path.

 Besides participating in the Graduate Archer Fellowship program, Krebs has advocated for mental health care reform in other ways, including working with the Houston Police Department’s Crisis Intervention Response Team to provide the highest-level response to individuals experiencing severe mental health crises.
-She also has been instrumental in building a website promoting the new 988 crisis/suicide hotline.

 “In my previous experience as a mental health care provider, I’ve noticed firsthand the need to make care more affordable and accessible, especially to underserved populations,” said Krebs.